 The selection of a fiscal year has important tax implications for the beneficiaries of a trust or estate, in addition to the tax implications for the trust or estate itself.
-If a trust or estate makes a distribution of distributable net income (DNI) to a beneficiary (or income is deemed to be taxable to the beneficiary under $\S652(a)$ or $\S662(a)(1)$), then the beneficiary will be taxed on that distribution in the tax year of the beneficiary in which the tax year of the estate or trust ends. $\S662(c)$; Reg. \$1.662(c)-1.
+If a trust or estate makes a distribution of distributable net income (DNI) to a beneficiary (or income is deemed to be taxable to the beneficiary under §652(a) or §662(a)(1)), then the beneficiary will be taxed on that distribution in the tax year of the beneficiary in which the tax year of the estate or trust ends. §662(c); Reg. §1.662(c)-1.
 In some cases, it might be desirable to select a first fiscal year that is as long as possible, in order to defer taxation.
-Selecting a long fiscal year also increases the possibility of completing the administration of the estate or trust within one year, so that the first fiscal year is also the final year, thus allowing all of the income (or the excess deductions in years prior to 2018 or after 2025) to be carried out to the beneficiaries, with no chance that any of the income will be taxed at the higher income tax rates of the trust or estate. $\S662; \$643(a)(3); \text{Reg. }\$1.643(a)-3(d)$.
+Selecting a long fiscal year also increases the possibility of completing the administration of the estate or trust within one year, so that the first fiscal year is also the final year, thus allowing all of the income (or the excess deductions) to be carried out to the beneficiaries, with no chance that any of the income will be taxed at the higher income tax rates of the trust or estate. §662; §643(a)(3); Reg. §1.643(a)-3(d).
 See the discussion of the final tax year, below.